JamesLovesay/nc-news-be-project/README.md

 NC-news-project

-This is a link to the hosted version of this project - <link>
+This is a link to the hosted version of this project - <https://nc-news-back-end-project.herokuapp.com/>

 The project is an api with multiple endpoints that allow the user to interact with the information in the test and development databases, including GET, PATCH, POST and DELETE requests.
 A summary of the endpoints available can be obtained with a GET request to '/api' and a full summary of the endpoints can be found in the endpoints.json file.